withastro/astro/.changeset/rude-lizards-scream.md

 Experimental support for i18n routing.

-Astro's experimental i18n routing allows you to add your multilingual content with support for configuring a default language and URL path convention, computing relative page URLs, and accepting preferred languages provided by your visitor's browser browser.
+Astro's experimental i18n routing API allows you to add your multilingual content with support for configuring a default language, computing relative page URLs, and accepting preferred languages provided by your visitor's browser.
+You can also specify fallback languages on a per-language basis so that your visitors can always be directed to existing content on your site.

 Enable the experimental routing option by adding an `i18n` object to your Astro configuration with a default location and a list of all languages to support: